Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 ![image](https://user-images.githubusercontent.com/116351573/209017036-69925a00-8050-4989-a5f9-3f67134a93bb.png)

+5. Proceed to “Visualize: Checking and editing the dashboard in Power BI desktop application” section.

 ## Visualize: Checking and editing the dashboard in Power BI desktop application

-Before proceeding ahead with dashboard, please connect to “fhirdb” database using serverless SQL endpoint from Microsoft SQL Server Management Studio and make sure the stored procedures are created there.
+Before proceeding ahead with dashboard, please ensure that the previous section "Query: Setting up Database from SQL Server Management Studio" has been completed, you are connected to “fhirdb” database using serverless SQL endpoint from Microsoft SQL Server Management Studio, and that the stored procedures are there.
 1. Check “BCS_Compliance_Dashboard.pbix” file at (../azure-health-data-services-samples/powerbianalytics/powerbiReport).
 ![image](https://user-images.githubusercontent.com/116351573/209017082-b65e9b78-e414-4979-8a21-5285ed5c5cec.png)